Medical Racism: The New Apartheid: Possible impact on public health

 The video does not actually present evidence that vaccines are unsafe in any way, but attempts to stir up distrust in health authorities, doctors, and the government in the African-American and Hispanic communities, a common strategy of the anti-vaccination movement.
 This is despite the 1974 National Research Act which is a federal law giving out ethical guidelines for medical research on human beings.
 A lot of medical institutions have made race and ethnicity a protected group for medical research, making discriminatory studies like Tuskegee almost impossible to be implemented in the present-day.

-The American anti-vaccination movement has long courted minorities, adapting the language of civil rights to paint vaccination initiatives as a threat or an injustice.
+The American anti-vaccination movement has long courted minorities, coopting the language of civil rights to paint vaccination initiatives as a threat or an injustice.
 Actual injustices such as the Tuskegee study make these false narratives more believable for vulnerable communities.
 Perhaps a result of this tragedy, vaccination rates for those segments of the population are often somewhat lower than average.
 Experts say that by targeting Black Americans with messaging linking COVID-19 vaccination with the Tuskegee study and other instances when ethical violations have been committed against minorities as part of medical studies, the video's producers are likely to hurt the Black community by increasing vaccine hesitancy within that vulnerable population.
 Meanwhile, racialized communities have been hit harder by the COVID-19 pandemic, due to socio-economic factors, with mortality rates among Black, Hispanic and Native Americans nearly triple the rate of White Americans.